AtticusJoy/mini-enigma/README.md

 # mini-enigma
-Group project of Group 1 of the CMSC 495 Capstone Course - Fall 2018
+Group project of Group 1 for the CMSC 495 Capstone Course - Fall 2018